-Motivation and staying motivated feels good, energising, and drives us to get things done.
+Motivation feels good, energising, and drives us to get things done.
 But it doesn’t always come naturally, and we all face challenges when motivation feels hard to come by.
 This became evident in the questions I get asked about what motivates me or how do I stay motivated.
-I always thought that if you wanted to achieve something, you would develop a natural motivation to do so, but that’s not always the case.
+I always thought that if you wanted to achieve something, you would develop a natural motivation to do so, but that's not always the case.
 Fortunately, there are a few ways I can share that I found effective that helped me increase and maintain motivation to achieve my goals.

 - Discover Your "Why".
 Why do I want to achieve this goal?
 Why is this goal important to me?
 How will I benefit from achieving this goal?
 Having the answers to questions like these can really go a long way in helping you to get and stay motivated.